50 Years On, Earth Day’s Legal Legacy Looms Large

 Five decades of groundbreaking legislation, scientific and technological advancements — as well as dogged, determined work by activists and policymakers — led to a decrease in air and water pollution, the protection of countless endangered species and millions of acres of wild spaces, and the beginning of the clean energy revolution.

 Much of this progress was made possible by the creation of the U.S. Environmental Protection Agency and a series of landmark laws.
-For environmental lawyers, the National Environmental Protection Act, the Clean Air Act, the Clean Water Act, the Endangered Species Act, and the Toxic Substances Control Act have become the fundamental tools of our trade.
+For environmental lawyers, the National Environmental Policy Act, the Clean Air Act, the Clean Water Act, the Endangered Species Act, and the Toxic Substances Control Act have become the fundamental tools of our trade.

 Today, progress is threatened by new challenges.
 Climate change is our new normal.
 Our federal government is controlled by those intent on taking us backward by propping up fossil fuels and dismantling our foundational environmental laws.
 As we celebrate 50 years of Earth Day, we are forced to defend the achievements of the past five decades, despite a desperate need to move forward at a breakneck pace.

 The next 50 years are crucial for the future of our planet.
 At Earthjustice, we are committed to building on the progress of the past while moving forward toward a healthy, sustainable future for all.

 National Environmental Policy Act

 The National Environmental Policy Act (NEPA) is our nation’s bedrock environmental law.
 Passed by broad, overwhelmingly bipartisan majorities and signed into law on January 1, 1970, by a Republican president, the law ensures that communities have a voice in decisions and can protect themselves from dangerous, rushed, or poorly planned federal projects by mandating environmental reviews and allowing for public comment and disclosure.
 NEPA’s process often results in smarter, healthier alternatives to polluting projects.